 The Miskin Arms

-This public house is a grade 2 listed building.
+The Miskin Arms public house is situated in the centre of Miskin.
+It is a grade 2 listed building.

 It was build in the 3rd quarter of the 19th Century and first recorded in 1871